SAP-samples/cloud-nodejs-oflm/README.md

 ## Business Scenario
 This reference application shows how the conventional freight and logistics process works.
 There are three services involved here.
 - The product and logistics service, which showcases how two services communicate with each other securely.
-The logistics service checks for product availability gets the product details.
+The logistics service checks for product availability and gets the product details.
 - The freight manager acts as an external vendor, who provides quotes for shipment, and once the order is placed, the shipment is taken care of by the freight-manager.
 The communication between freight and logistics service represents technical user authentication.

 ## Architecture